How much does a Contracts Manager make?

 BAE Systems USA

-BAE Systems USA provides Contracts Manager roles with a focus on defense and security.
-They have offices in many locations, including the United States, the United Kingdom, and Australia.
+BAE Systems USA provides Contracts Manager positions with a focus on defense and security.
+They have offices across the United States.
+Their roles involve managing contracts for military equipment and technology.

 -